MarkAdell/my_articles/README.md

 - The risk of introducing bugs, because we implement the logic ourselves.
 - The risk of introducing time complexity issues, because we put together the algorithm ourselves.

-Now let's see some more examples of using the built-in JavaScript higher-order functions to get the feeling of them:
+Now, let's see some more examples of using the built-in JavaScript higher-order functions:

 ```javascript
 const numbers = [1, 2, 3, 4, 5, 6];